 To date, there is no evidence that mifepristone has teratogenic effects on the fetus.
 Several case reports have associated misoprostol use with limb defects and Mobius syndrome.
 However, an absolute causal relationship between misoprostol use and fetal deformities has yet to be demonstrated through prospective trials.

-In 2% to 5% of cases, the medication abortion is incomplete.
+On rare occasion, uterine bleeding can be extremely heavy or prolonged.
+Approximately 1% of women experience uterine bleeding that requires vacuum aspiration and about 0.1% require transfusion.
+Less than 1% experience ongoing pregnancy.
+In 2% to 5% of cases the medication abortion is incomplete.
 Patients may require vacuum aspiration to resolve an incomplete abortion, end a continuing pregnancy, or control bleeding.

-Studies in the US, Europe, Asia, Latin America, and the Middle East have demonstrated high rates of acceptability among patients using the mifepristone and misoprostol regimen .
-Indeed, more than 90% of women in most studies reported being satisfied with the regimen.
-Several studies have found that more than 85% of women would choose the regimen again as well as recommend the regimen to a friend .
-Even among women who experienced an incomplete abortion, more than two thirds reported that they would use the regimen again .
+Studies in the US, Europe, Asia, Latin America, and the Middle East have demonstrated high rates of acceptability among patients using the mifepristone/misoprostol regimen.
+More than 90% of women in most studies reported being satisfied with the regimen.
+Several studies have found that more than 85% of women would choose the regimen again as well as recommend the regimen to a friend.
+Even among women who experienced an incomplete abortion, more than two thirds reported that they would use the regimen again.

-Women consistently report that the best features of the mifepristone and misoprostol regimen include:
+Women consistently report that the best features of the mifepristone/misoprostol regimen include: